Dollar extends gains against euro on 2015 Fed rate hike bets

 The dollar slipped against the Japanese yen, meanwhile, on concerns about global growth.
 Analysts said traders digested the Fed's Sept.
 17 policy statement and comments from Fed Chair Janet Yellen regarding worries about the global economy, which in turn helped the safe-haven yen gain while riskier emerging market currencies fell.

-The U.S. dollar hit a record high against Brazil's real of 4.06 reals, and hit a nearly two-week high against the Mexican peso of 16.9 pesos.
+The U.S. dollar hit a record high against Brazil's real of 4.06 reals BRL=, and hit a nearly two-week high against the Mexican peso MXN= of 16.9 pesos.

 "You've got the Fed warning about global weakness, and then...some (Fed) board members said we need to hike rates," said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.
 "Both things are bad for emerging markets and for the risk play."